VariSingh/TaskManagementCRUD/README.md

 #In progress

-- Authentication and Authorization with Passport jwt
+- Authentication and Authorization with jwt

 #Deffered